RP Photonics logo

 Definition: optical glass fibers which are doped with rare earth ions

 Fiber lasers and fiber amplifiers are nearly always based on glass fibers which are doped with laser-active rare earth ions (normally only in the fiber core).
 These ions absorb pump light, typically at a shorter wavelength than the laser or amplifier wavelength (except in upconversion lasers), which excites them into some metastable levels.
 This allows for light amplification via stimulated emission.
-Such fibers are often called active fibers.
+Such specialty fibers are often called active fibers or laser and amplifier fibers.
 They are gain media with a particularly high gain efficiency, resulting mainly from the strong optical confinement in the fiber's waveguide structure.

-This article discusses only aspects which are specific to rare-earth-doped fibers; see the article on fibers for more general aspects.
+This article discusses only aspects which are specific to rare-earth-doped fibers; see the articles on fibers and passive fibers for more general aspects.
+Also see the article on fiber fabrication, discussing different fabrication technologies.

 Common Types of Rare-earth-doped Fibers